NOTE: This page also applies to PM45 machine Dell Latitude E6400 if it contains an Nvidia GPU (Libreboot blob scripts can insert the VGA ROM)

-Coreboot is nominally free software, but requires binary blobs for certain boards, for certain functionalities; it differs per board, and some boards do not require blobs of any kind in the flash.
-We cover this more thoroughly in the Freedom Status page and in the Binary Blob Reduction Policy.
+Coreboot is nominally free software, but requires certain vendor code on some boards, for certain functionalities; we cover this more thoroughly in the Freedom Status page and in the Binary Blob Reduction Policy.

 You must determine the correct board name, for your board, based on the list generated when running this command:

-In order to inject the necessary blobs into a rom image, run the script from the root of lbmk and point to the rom image.
+In order to inject the necessary files into a rom image, run the script from the root of lbmk and point to the rom image.

-If you only wish to flash a release rom then the process of injecting the necessary blobs is quite simple.
+If you only wish to flash a release rom then the process of injecting the necessary files is quite simple.
 Run the injection script pointing to the release archive you downloaded:

 The script can automatically detect the board as long as you do not change the file name.
 You can then find flash-ready ROMs in /bin/release/